Funmi Olonisakin

-Funmi Olonisakin (born 8 February 1965) is a British Nigerian scholar, who is a Professor of leadership, peace and conflict at King's College London as well as an Extra-Ordinary Professor at the University of Pretoria.
-She is the founder and former Director of the African Leadership Centre (ALC) which was established on the principle of Pan-Africanism to build the next generation of leaders and scholars on the African continent with core transformational values.
+Funmi Olonisakin (born 8 February 1965) is a British Nigerian scholar, feminist and academic whose work focuses on leadership, security, peace, and conflict studies.
+She is a professor at King's College London and an Extra-Ordinary Professor at the University of Pretoria.
+She is the founder and former director of the African Leadership Centre (ALC), where she has played a key role in mentoring the next generation of African scholars, practitioners and leaders.